-This switch uses IGMP (Internet Group Management Protocol) to query for any attached hosts that want to receive a specific multicast service.
-It identifies the ports containing hosts requesting to join the service and sends data out to those ports only.
+If there is no multicast router attached to the local subnet, multicast traffic and query messages may not be received by the switch.
+In this case (Layer 2) IGMP Query can be used to actively ask the attached hosts if they want to receive a specific multicast service.
+IGMP Query thereby identifies the ports containing hosts requesting to join the service and sends data out to those ports only.
 It then propagates the service request up to any neighboring multicast switch/router to ensure that it will continue to receive the multicast service.
-This procedure is called multicast filtering.